 By the way, that is why we are so obsessed to view our services as solutions and spend so little time talking about underlying technologies to achieve the result.

 Immense success doesn’t come by chance, quite the opposite — it is a conscious choice.
-Some great companies conducted businesses in bad sectors of economy and the majority of them didn’t represent prosperous branches.
+Some great companies conducted businesses in bad sectors of the economy, and the majority of them didn’t represent prosperous branches.

 All companies had the same level of access to the same amount of information.
 The difference is how you use it.
 It’s all about the ability to turn input data into facts on the output and make use of it.

-This concept comes from an ancient greek parable.
-A fox attacks a hedgehog again and again, failing each and every attempt.
-Everytime the hedgehog nonchalantly responds by rolling himself into a ball and sticking his spiky needles out.
+This concept comes from an ancient Greek parable.
+A fox attacks a hedgehog, again and again, failing every attempt.
+Every time the hedgehog nonchalantly responds by rolling himself into a ball and sticking his spiky needles out.

-The hedgehog follows the most simple and natural concept of behaviour and keeps ignoring the rest of options.
+The hedgehog follows the most natural and straightforward concept of behavior and keeps ignoring the rest of the options.